Small Group 4-Day Northern Lights Winter Vacation Package with Golden Circle & South Coast

 Please note that if you have arranged additional activities with your Golden Circle tour, such as snorkeling, horseback riding, or snowmobiling, your visit to the Blue Lagoon geothermal spa will be scheduled on your arrival or departure day instead, so you will have time to take full advantage of its restorative powers.

-Your accommodation will be in Reykjavik for the evening.
+You’ll return to your accommodation in Reykjavik for the evening.

 Read more